ptomulik/testmd/rst/README.rst

-TES
+NOTES
 =====

-This is my yellow-stick board.
+This is my "yellow-stick board".
 Whenever I find an information I think it may be useful in near future, I put it here.

 CONTENTS
 --------